 As noted in Section 3 the largest eigenvalue of the adjacency matrix \(L\) is \(1 + \sqrt{k + 1}\), and moreover a corresponding eigenfunction \(g\) is given by \(g(0) = \sqrt{k + 1} - 1\) and \(g(x) = 1\) for \(x \in \{1, 2, \ldots, k\}\).
 Hence rate constant is \[\alpha = \frac{1}{1 + \sqrt{k + 1}} = \frac{\sqrt{k + 1} - 1}{k}\] The corresponding density function \(f\) is obatined by normalizing \(g\).
 Since \(c = \sum_{x \in S} g(x) = k - 1 + \sqrt{k + 1}\), \begin{align*} f(0) & = \frac{\sqrt{k + 1} - 1}{k - 1 + \sqrt{k + 1}}\\ f(x) & = \frac{1}{k - 1 + \sqrt{k + 1}}, \quad x \in \{1, 2, \ldots, k\} \end{align*}

-From Example , \(\alpha = 1 / 3\) and \(f(x) = 1 / 4\) for \(x \in \N_3\).
+Note that when \(k = 3\), the rate constant is \(\alpha = 1 / 3\) and the constant rate density is \(f(x) = 1 / 4\) for \(x \in \N_3\).
 But we already knew this since \((\N_3, \lfrta)\) is regular with degree \(3\).

-Suppose that \(X_k\) has the constant rate distribution on the wheel graph \(\N_k, \lfrta)\).
+Suppose that \(X_k\) has the constant rate distribution on the wheel graph \((\N_k, \lfrta)\).
 Show that the distribution of \(X_k / k\) converges to the uniform distribution on \([0, 1]\) as \(k \to \infty\).

 Details: